pre-srfi/coop/README.md

 ### `(coop-choice operations)`

-Return an operation made of all `OPERATIONS`.
-When applied, it will return the return values, if any, of one complete operation.
+Returns an operation made of all `OPERATIONS`.
+When applied, it will return the return values, if any, of one and only one operation.

 ### `(coop-apply coop)`

-Perform an operation, the flow that called `coop-perform` does not necessarly return immediatly.
+Apply an operation.
+The flow that called `coop-perform` does not necessarly return immediatly.

 ## Examples